d3jn/laravel-languages/README.md

+> ### This package will no longer be maintained.
+It is very simple and does what it was created for, so I have no plans on supporting it in the future.

 # Laravel Languages

 Very basic package that takes care of handling routing for multilanguage sites.
 Only basic features with minimum of configuration.